-"Child Find" refers to identification activities performed by public education agencies such as charter schools to identify, locate, and evaluate students who are suspected of having a disability that may interfere with their learning, unless special education programs and related services are provided, in accordance with the federal Individuals with Disabilities Education Act and corresponding federal and state regulations.
-The purpose of locating such students is so that a free, appropriate, public education (FAPE) can be made available to them, regardless of the severity of their disability.

-The types of disabilities that, if found to cause a student to need services, are:
+"Child Find" or identification activities are performed to find a student who is suspected of having a disability that would interfere with their learning unless special education programs and related services, or other accommodations, can be provided and a free appropriate education ("FAPE") can be made available.
+The types of disabilities that if found to cause a student to need services are: autism, deaf-blindness, deafness, emotional disturbance, hearing impairment, mental retardation, multiple disabilities, orthopedic impairment, other health impairment due to chronic or acute health problems, specific learning disabilities, speech or language, traumatic brain injury and visual impairment including blindness.

-- Autism

-- Deaf-blindness

-- Deafness

-- Developmental delay

-- Emotional disturbance

-- Hearing impairment

-- Intellectual disability

-- Multiple disabilities

-- Orthopedic impairment

-- Other health impairment due to chronic or acute health problems

-- Specific learning disability

-- Speech and language impairment

-- Traumatic brain injury

-- Visual impairment including blindness

-The identification activities, which are sometimes called screening activities, may include: review of group data (i.e., cumulative records, enrollment records, health records, and report cards), conducting hearing and vision screening, assessment of the student's academic functioning, observation of the student displaying difficulty in behavior, and determining the student's response to attempted remediation.
-Input from parents/guardians is another information source of identification.
+The identification activities are sometimes called screening activities and may include: reviewing group data, conducting hearing and/or vision screening, assessing a student's academic functioning, observing the student and determining their response to attempted redirection and/or remediation.